algolia/gatsby-plugin-algolia/README.md

 ## Transformer

 The `transformer` field accepts a function and optionally you may provide an `async` function.
-This is useful when you want to change e.g. "edges.node" to simply an array.

-# Feedback
+## Feedback

 This is the very first version of our plugin and isn't yet officially supported.
 Please leave all your feedback in GitHub issues 😊